taesoobear/IPCDNNwalk/README.md

 # Target platforms
-Windows, MacOS, and ubuntu24.04 with python 3.12 only (see https://pypi.org/project/libcalab-ogre3d/ on PyPI) (Otherwise, you will need to build the dependencies manually.)
+Windows, MacOS, and ubuntu24.04 with python 3.12 only.
+Otherwise, you will need to build the dependencies manually.
+(see https://pypi.org/project/libcalab-ogre3d/ for the list of prebuilt binaries available on PyPI)

 # SRBTrack: Terrain-Adaptive Tracking of a Single-Rigid-Body Character Using Momentum-Mapped Space-Time Optimization, In proc.
 SIGGRAPH Asia 2025
 How to run SRBTrack 2025